Nivkh languages: Consonants

 The labial fricatives are weakly articulated, and have been described as both bilabial [ɸ, β] and labiodental [f, v].
 The palatal stops may have some degree of affrication, as [tʃʰ, tʃ].
 After nasals or /l/, the unaspirated stops become voiced [b, d, d͡ʒ, ɡ, ɢ].
-Unlike consonant alternation, this occurs also within a morpheme.
-The Amur dialect deletes some word-final nasals, which leads to voiced stops occurring also word-initially.
+Unlike consonant alternation, this can occur within a morpheme.
+The Amur dialect deletes some word-final nasals, which leads to word-initial voiced stops, allophonic in other dialects, being phonemic in the Amur dialect.
+The voiceless trill is realized as [r̥ʃ] in East Sakhalin dialect (and presumably also in the Amur dialect, where it is written рш) and as an untrilled [r̥ʃ] in the North Sakhalin dialect.